line-em/book-blog-ts/src/content/books/2025/01_A_Hora_Da_Estrela.md

 ---
-title: 'A Hora da Estrela'
+title: "A Hora da Estrela"
-author: 'Clarice Lispector'
+author: "Clarice Lispector"
-year: '2025'
+year: "2025"
-month: 'January'
+month: "January"
 score: 3.75
-image: './images/ahora.jpg'
+image: "./images/ahora.jpg"
-genre: ["Brasil", "Literatura Brasileira", "Fiction", "Novella" ]
+genre: ["Brasil", "Literatura Brasileira", "Fiction", "Novella"]
 ---

 > “Porque há direito ao grito.
-Então eu grito.”
+> Então eu grito.”

 It took me a while to write about this one - it was even _hard_ for me to organize my feelings on it.
 I've never read Clarice Lispector before - I've heard her writing was a little different, how important she was and all, but that's all I knew.